AnAdisorn/Sound2Score/README.md

 An interactive web application that detects piano sounds in real-time and displays them as musical notation.
 Practice your piano skills with instant visual feedback!

+**New:** Now powered by Python backend with advanced pitch detection using librosa and numpy for superior accuracy!

 ## Features

 ### 1. Free Play Mode